bhumitattarde/kio-fuse-xfstests-analysis/README.md

 #### Analysis

 Setting times of a file called `syscalltest` fails with `no such file or directory`.
 This means creation of the file failed itself.

+### generic/078

+#### What does the test do?

+Checks `growfs` corner cases. `growfs` is used to expand the size of a filesystem.
+The test tries expanding the file system to sizes that are known to be problematic.
+It also tries expanding file sytem to very large sizes like 2TB, 4TB etc.

+#### Analysis

+XFSTests tries to find files named `none/symb`, `none/dire` & `none/tree` but fails to find them.
+Additionally, `samedir  regu/none` command fails with `Operation not supported` message.